- Download our Moving to Seattle Guide (PDF)

 - CON: Rent costs are high

 Housing doesn't come cheap in Seattle.
 The cost of renting a one-bedroom apartment is almost twice the national average.
-The factors behind the high prices are a boom in the construction of expensive, luxury apartment buildings and an influx of young, affluent tech workers who can afford them.
+The factors behind the high prices are a boom in the construction of expensive, luxury apartment buildings and an influx of young, affluent tech professionals who can afford them.

 Working in Seattle

 + PRO: Job opportunities are broad

-Thanks to its strong economy, Seattle’s unemployment rate remains low (compared to the national average) and the number of jobs is constantly growing.
+Thanks to its strong economy, Seattle's unemployment rate remains low (compared to the national average), and the number of jobs is constantly growing.
 Top industries include technical, business and scientific services, though manufacturing, healthcare, education, hospitality, retail and food services are popular as well.